alaskafishcounts/afca-archive-dataset/README.md

 }
 ```

-## 🏔️ Historical Context
+## 🏔️ Historical Significance

-The Karluk River sockeye salmon data represents the earliest systematic fish counting in Alaska, beginning in 1882.
-This historical data comes directly from the National Archives Record Group 022 document titled "Catch of Karluk River Red Salmon from beginning of the canning industry in 1882 to 1952" and provides crucial baseline information for understanding long-term salmon population trends and environmental changes over 71 years.
+This dataset represents the earliest systematic fish counting in Alaska, beginning in 1882.
+The data comes directly from the National Archives Record Group 022 document titled "Catch of Karluk River Red Salmon from beginning of the canning industry in 1882 to 1952" and provides crucial baseline information for understanding long-term salmon population trends and environmental changes over 71 years.

 ### Primary Source Document:
 - **Document**: National Archives Record Group 022